Cobalt Air

 Cobalt Air was a Cypriot airline headquartered in Nicosia based out of Larnaca International Airport.

 The airline operated its maiden flight on 1 June 2016 from Larnaca to Athens.
-It was the second Cypriot airline after Tus Airways to be established since the dissolution of flag carrier Cyprus Airways in 2015.
+It was the second Cypriot airline after Tus Airways to be established since the dissolution of flag carrier Cyprus Airways in January 2015.
 From June 2017 until October 2018, it was the second largest airline at Larnaca International Airport with 8.2% of weekly capacity after Aegean Airlines, and was predicted to become the largest airline by summer 2018 following expansion and the subsequent reduction by Aegean in Larnaca.
 However, Cobalt Air ceased all operations on 17 October 2018 facing financial difficulties.